 Exchange-Traded Fund (ETF):

-funds – sometimes referred to as baskets or portfolios of securities – that trade like stocks on an exchange.
+ETFs are funds – sometimes referred to as baskets or portfolios of securities – that trade like stocks on an exchange.
 When you purchase an ETF, you are purchasing shares of the overall fund rather than actual shares of the individual underlying investments.

 Once you have a better understanding of the investment choices available, you may come across specialized terms that explain how money can be invested: